ozlemton/marti_case/README.md

 This is a tracking application.

-The user's location is tracked and a marker is placed on the map every 100 meters of location change. is added.
+*The user's location is tracked and a marker is placed on the map every 100 meters of location change.
-• Location tracking continues in the foreground and background for as long as possible.
+* Location tracking continues in the foreground and background for as long as possible.
-• Markers should be on the map, when the markers are clicked, the address information of the relevant location will be displayed. is displayed.
+* Markers should be on the map, when the markers are clicked, the address information of the relevant location will be displayed. is displayed.
-• User can stop or start tracking their location.
+* User can stop or start tracking their location.
-• You can reset the route, and unless the route is reset, the current route will be lost when the application is reopened. can be viewed.
+* You can reset the route, and unless the route is reset, the current route will be lost when the application is reopened. can be viewed.
-• Google Maps API is used.
+* Google Maps API is used.

 ## Getting Started